 - These practices help remove obstacles and negative forces for important events like a business meeting, a trip, an exam, a big sporting event, etc.

 A statue or stupa without consecration is empty.
 It is not correct to leave religious objects empty on a shrine, they need to be filled with “tsung shu” – valued items like secret relics, fragments of special stones, mantras, jewels, medicines, grains, etc.

 This spiritual practice turns empty objects into sacred objects.
 Consecration is only available to Buddhist practitioners.

-Note: A limited number of consecrated statues are available for purchase at the Sakya Monastery Dharma Shop, open most Sundays after Chenrezi.
+Note: A limited number of consecrated statues are available for purchase at Sakya Monastery’s Tibetan Gift Shop, open most Sundays after Chenrezi.
 See Gillian Teichert for more information.